git-lfs/git-lfs/CONTRIBUTING.md

 ### Prerequisites

-Git LFS depends on having a working Go 1.11.0+ environment, with your standard `$GOROOT` and `$GOPATH` environment variables set.
+Git LFS depends on having a working Go 1.11.0+ environment.

 On RHEL etc. e.g. Red Hat Enterprise Linux Server release 7.2 (Maipo), you will neet the minimum packages installed to build Git LFS: